hyperledger-solang/solang/docs/installing.rst

 Building Solang from source
 ---------------------------

-In order to build solang from source, you will need rust 1.43.0 or higher, and a build of llvm based on our tree.
+In order to build Solang from source, you will need rust 1.43.0 or higher, and a build of llvm based on our tree.
 There are a few patches which are not upstream yet First, follow the steps below for installing llvm and then proceed from there.